dangdennis/portfolio-v4/src/content/post/dont-pick-ocaml-to-prototype-web-apps.md

 choices?
 I don't really know.
 All I do know is that I still want to pick a fun programming language.
 Half the fun is the tool.
 I flip-flop between Rescript, F#, or just plain old Typescript and Python.
 Or the occasional attempts at Rust.

+I still hope OCaml can be "my thing" later.
+It has great qualities.